ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <h1>Network-File-Shares-and-Permissions</h1>

-In this lab, we will share resources over a network by creating files and configuring permissions to allow read, write, or deny access for individual users and groups. <br />
+In this lab, we’ll explore how to share resources across a network.
+We’ll create files and set up permissions to control access, allowing us to grant read or write access to specific users and groups, or even restrict access entirely. <br />

 <h2>Environments and Technologies Used</h2>